NCAR/music-box/README.md

 music_box --output-format netcdf -e Chapman -o output.nc
 ```

-Output can be saved to a file in csv file to output.csv when no output path is given but `--output-format` is csv
+Output can be saved to a file in csv format when a filename is not specified.
+In this case a timestamped csv file is made

 ```
 music_box --output-format csv -e Chapman
 ```

-Output can be saved to a file in netcdf file to output.nc when no output path is given but `--output-format` is netcdf
+Output can be saved to a file in netcdf format when a filename is not specified.
+In this case a timestamped netcdf file is made

 ```
 music_box --output-format netcdf -e Chapman